 - Alaska: Sitka Spruce

 - Arizona: Blue Palo Verde.
 This one is also a bit much for calling–but Palo (stick or wood) would be a fun name for a dog who loves to fetch!
+(Palo is pronounced like it looks pal-o, not like paleo.)

 - Arkansas: Loblolly Pine